 Our four-year Masters in Pharmacy (MPharm) course has full accreditation from the General Pharmaceutical Council (GPhC).
 We are currently working towards accreditation for our five-year course.

-100% of undergraduates from the School of Pharmacy secured work or further study within six months of graduation. £20,000 was the average starting salary, with the highest being £26,000.*
+94.3% of undergraduates from the School of Pharmacy secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £34,037.*

 *HESA Graduate Outcomes 2021.
 The Graduate Outcomes % is derived using The Guardian University Guide methodology.
 The average annual salary is based on graduates working full-time within the UK.